MicrosoftDocs/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality.md

 ### Visuals

-This setting controls the visual quality of your Mixed reality home.
+This setting controls the visual quality of your mixed reality home.
 The default is **Automatic**.

 ### Resolution